redspread/spread/README.md

 * `spread log`: returns logs for any pod, automatic trying until logs are accessible
 * `spread build`: builds Docker context and pushes to a local Kubernetes cluster

-See more of our roadmap here!
+See more of our <a href="https://github.com/redspread/spread/blob/master/roadmap">roadmap</a> here!

 ###Contributing